ccadarn/Java-Script-Homeworks-and-other-practice/README.md

 ## Update 3 01.2024
 Discovered the concept of __closure__ in JavaScript and realized that despite my extensive learning in JavaScript, I still struggled to comprehend it.
 This challenge became apparent when attempting to solve LeetCode problems, where closure seemed to be a recurring theme.
 However, it's never too late to grasp new concepts.
 The latest update incorporates some hands-on practice with closure.
 Additionally, I've made the decision to segment my tasks, uploading each homework concept separately for better clarity.

+## Update 4 01.2024
+New update includes tasks that were assigned on **Codewars**; this platform is excellent for honing coding skills, not limited to just JavaScript.
+Honestly, I now recognize a definite improvement in my coding abilities.
+A few months ago, I wouldn't have known where to start.
+Despite the mistakes I __still__ make while crafting solutions, at least I am not entirely lost, as I was in the beginning ^^